hilversum – zuiderhof – vak 6

 the recumbent stone shows the places on the earthmap where she already has been for internship, work, study and dissertation.

-the little textblock on the rightside shows a handwritten slogan of Maaikje that she declaimed out of the blue on a early Saturdaymorning.
+the little textblock on the rightside -under the date of birth- shows a handwritten slogan of Maaikje that she declaimed out of the blue on a early Saturdaymorning.
 I found it very remarkable and asked her to write it down.

 the e.mail she received in the morning of the day of the accident also speaks for itself.